ChrisThompsonK/team2-job-app-frontend/README.md

 ### Admin Features
 - **Job Role Creation**: Full form with validation for creating new job roles
-- **Dropdown Selection**: Band and capability dropdowns populated from validation constants
+- **Dropdown Selection**: Band and capability dropdowns populated from validation constants (`job-role-validation-constants.ts`)
-- **Automatic Status**: New job roles automatically set to "Open" status
+- **Automatic Status**: New job roles automatically set to "Open" status (configurable via constant)
 - **Input Validation**: Both client-side and server-side validation for all fields
-- **Whitespace Handling**: Automatic trimming of all string inputs
+- **Whitespace Handling**: Automatic trimming of all string inputs before validation and storage
 - **Error Messages**: Clear, user-friendly error messages for validation failures
 - **Form Data Persistence**: Form data preserved on validation errors for better UX
 - **Date Validation**: Closing date must be in the future with YYYY-MM-DD format
-- **URL Validation**: Job spec link must be a valid HTTP/HTTPS URL
+- **URL Validation**: Job spec link must be a valid HTTP/HTTPS URL (http:// or https://)
+- **Security**: Nunjucks auto-escaping enabled to prevent XSS attacks
-- **Comprehensive Testing**: 17 test cases covering all validation scenarios
+- **Comprehensive Testing**: 17 test cases covering all validation scenarios with 100% pass rate

+### Known Limitations & Future Work
+- **Authentication/Authorization**: Admin routes (`/admin/*`) currently have no authentication.
+This is intentional for MVP and will be addressed in a future PR.
+See `FUTURE_AUTH_IMPLEMENTATION.md` for planned approach.
+- **Rate Limiting**: No rate limiting on admin endpoints yet.
+Consider adding `express-rate-limit` middleware in production.
+- **Audit Logging**: Admin actions are not currently logged.
+Future implementation should track who created/modified job roles.
+- **Dynamic Dropdowns**: Bands and capabilities are currently loaded from constants.
+Future version will fetch from backend API.
+- **Integration Tests**: Currently only unit tests exist.
+E2E tests with Playwright/Cypress planned for future.

 ### Data Management
 - **Primary Data**: JSON file (`src/data/job-roles.json`) with 12 diverse job roles